crawsome/colinburke.github.io/tabs/donotlookdown.md

-# DO NOT LOOK DOWN: MESHUGGAH: Standard Tuning guide
+# MESHUGGAH: DO NOT LOOK DOWN:
-2012 -  Nuclear Blast
+This is a fan-written Standard Tuning guide

 ## Track Info
 * Artist: Meshuggah
 * Album: Kolosss
 * Track: Do not Look Down
+* Year/label 2012/Nuclear Blast

 ## Tab Author/date:
 Colin Burke - 2020